This FAQ is for applicants for MS and PhD research degrees in Ecology and Evolutionary Biology.

 For information about the coursework-based MS in Biodiversity and Conservation Biology, click here.

 What is the application deadline?
 Our target date is December 15, for admission for the following fall semester.
 Applicants are strongly encouraged to apply by the target date.

 Where do I submit my application?
 All applicants must submit an official application through the University’s online application system.

-How do I apply for financial support?
-All applicants to these programs should check the box on the Graduate School application form indicating that they are applying for financial support.
-The Graduate Admissions Committee handles the process from there.
+All applicants to the PhD and research MS programs should check the box on the Graduate School application form indicating that they are applying for financial support in the form of a Graduate Assistantship.
+We also strongly encourage all applicants to indicate interest in all internal fellowships for which they are eligible by checking the appropriate boxes on the application form.
+PhD applicants may be eligible for both the Jorgensen Fellowship and the Harriott Fellowship; MS applicants may be eligible for the Crandall Fellowship.
+The Graduate Admissions and Awards Committee handles the fellowship nomination process after applications have been submitted.
 Domestic students may also wish to apply for federal financial aid.
-All students are encouraged to apply for outside fellowships for which they are eligible.
+All applicants are encouraged to apply for outside fellowships for which they are eligible.

 What are the minimum requirements?
 Applicants must have completed a 4-year BA or BS degree (or international equivalent) and generally must satisfy minimum GPA requirements.
 Note that UConn does not consider 3-year bachelor’s degrees from India, Australia or Canada to be the equivalent of a 4-year US bachelor’s degree.
 However, a 3-year degree and additional post-graduate work can be used to meet this requirement.